 The majority of ILF employees have permanent, full-time contracts.
 In recent years, we have seen a relative increase in the number of female employees, with the percentage increasing from 27% in 2020 to 30% in 2022.
-Between 2022 and 2023, the gender split has remained roughly the same, with a very small relative decrease in the percentage of female employees to 29% in 2023.
-Within the last year, there has been a decrease in the number of our employees aged 30 or under.
-Yet, the majority of our employees are still between 31 and 50 years old.
-In 2023, there was also an increase in the number of new hires and thus in the staff turnover.
+Between 2022 and 2023, the gender split has remained roughly the same, with a very small relative decrease in the percentage digitalization within the organization, and new communication technologies and forms influence